-The Notebook PC has one PC Card socket designed to interface with a Type I or Type II card.
+The Notebook PC has two PC Card sockets designed to interface with two Type I/II or one Type III card.
 It allows you to expand and customize your computer to meet a wide range of application needs.
 The PC Card standard accommodates a number of function, communication, and data storage expansion options such as Memory/Flash Cards, FAX/Modems, Networking Adapters, and MPEG I/II decoder cards.
 The Notebook PC supports PCMCIA 2.1, 32bit CardBus, and Zoomed Video (ZV).

-32-bit CardBus & Zoomed Video Port
+32-bit CardBus & Zoomed Video Port (lower socket)

-The CardBus allows PC Cards and their hosts to use 32-bit bus mastering and operate at speeds of up to 33MHz, transferring data in burst modes comparable with PCI's 132MB/sec.
+CardBus support (lower socket) allows PC Cards and their hosts to use 32-bit bus mastering and operate at speeds of up to 33MHz, transferring data in burst modes comparable with PCI's 132MB/sec.
 By comparison, the standard 16-bit PC Card bus can handle only 20MB/sec.
-Since the Notebook PC is equipped with CardBus' broader, faster data pathway, it can handle bandwidth-hungry operations, such as 100Mbps Fast Ethernet, Fast SCSI peripherals, and ISDN-based video conference that are cutting-edge even for desktop systems.
+Since the Notebook PC is equipped with CardBus' broader, faster data pathway, it can handle bandwidth-hungry operations, such as 100Mbps Fast Ethernet, Fast SCSI peripherals, and ISDN-based video conference that are cuttingedge even for desktop systems.
 The CardBus peripherals support plug and play.